akhilum/akhilum.github.io/_posts/2016-02-28-The Lishtness of Being by Frank Wilczek.markdown

 The quark and antiquark each have a cloud of virtual particles around them.
 The seed colour charge of the quark is very small but due to the screening by the virtual particles the charge appears to grow with distance.
 But when a quark and antiquark are in equilibrium they cancel out their charges.
 Antiscreening is the magnifying of the seed color charge by the virtual particles.
 In 1973 the author and Gross came up with a relativistic Quantum Field theory to explain this.
 The author called this generalized Yang and Mills equations as QCD.

-QCD has 3 colors(Red Blue and Green) and 3 flavours(Up Down and Strange).
+	> QCD has 3 colors(Red Blue and Green) and 3 flavours(Up Down and Strange).
-Photon:electroMagnetic:QED :: Gluon:ColorCharge:QCD
+	> Photon:electroMagnetic:QED :: Gluon:ColorCharge:QCD
-Distinction without a difference.

 GRID
 _____